Selected Passages from Hungarian-Ottoman Wars

 The siege of Szigetvár, 1566

 With the fall of Szigetvár castle, Baranya County was completely lost to the enemy and the Hungarians’ ethnic rate suffered further damage in the whole trans-Danubian Region because the Turks could extend their borders to the west.
-Let us not forget, the Hungarian Kingdom was still existing, with a Habsburg king who had to keep the Hungarian laws and constitution.
+Let us not forget, that the Hungarian Kingdom still existed, with a Habsburg king who had to keep the Hungarian laws and constitution.
 The Holy Roman Empire could never consume Hungary because the Hungarian warriors were essential to defending Vienna.

 These lands were not only perfect bumper states and battlefields but good income, too.
 Hungary and Croatia, the Bulwark of Europe, along with the fabulous Mining Towns of North Hungary were feeding the HRE, not to mention the rapidly developing cattle trade.
 Some modern historians already dare say that the Habsburgs pumped less money into paying the soldiers on the Hungarian Borderland than the amount they earned from the situation.